 Usage and Features

-The more complete answer is that this depends on the number of cameras you have, the resolution of those cameras, and the amount of movement that the cameras pick up.
-Camect Home stores your video efficiently in scenes where nothing appears to be occurring, while also storing as much detail as possible in scenes of interest.
+More accurately this depends on the number of cameras you have, the resolution of those cameras, and the amount of movement that the cameras pick up.
+Your Camect hub stores your video efficiently in scenes where nothing appears to be occurring, while also storing as much detail as possible in scenes of interest.

 If you find that you need more storage than what is available on the internal drive, you can plug in an external USB drive, or you can use a Network Attached Storage (NAS) device.